dortania/OpenCore-Install-Guide/troubleshooting/kernel-debugging.md

  kern.osbuildconfig: release
 ```

-And as we can see, we're successfully booting a KASAN kernel.
+And as we can see, we're successfully booting a release kernel.